 Corbin gets on Lesnar’s bad side, cost Corbin the win.
 Then attacks Rollins post-match and cashes in his contract.
 Fans may not want it so might as well get it out of the way now than later.

 Stomping Grounds, like many recent WWE pay-per-views, come with low expectations.
 This is mainly due to the carbon-copy matches they had not even a month ago.
-You understand that is it a B-Level show but it wouldn’t hurt to change up the card or set up more legit storylines weeks in advance, rather than just putting them out their on social media.
+You understand that is it a B-Level show but it wouldn’t hurt to change up the card or set up more legit storylines weeks in advance, rather than just putting them out there on social media.

 Could it be a good show?
 It might.
 Let’s just see what WWE has in store for tonight.